The Practices of Jesus:

 Fasting is probably the most misunderstood and maligned of the practices, and so you may have lots of confusion and zero experience with this practice.
 That’s OK!
 That can begin to change today!

-Fasting is a sacred practice with a specific purpose.
-Fasting can be practised for any and all of the following reasons:
+Fasting is a sacred practice with a specific purpose and it can be practised for any and all of the following reasons:

 - asking for healing where there is sickness,

 - asking for hope where there are threats